-You can enable automatic assigned default gateway on the Routing - Default Gateway screen.
+You can enable an automatic assigned default gateway on the Routing - Default Gateway screen or specify a static default gateway.
 By default, the Enable Automatic Assigned Default Gateway checkbox is checked.

 To enable Automatic Assigned Default Gateway leave the checkbox checked.
 To disable Automatic Assigned Default Gateway uncheck the checkbox.